farisachugthai/viconf/.config/nvim/UltiSnips/README.rst

 and ``g:UltiSnipsDirectories`` as they tell UltiSnips where to look for your snippets.

-.. todo Mention that usp can't be snippets and explain why usps is set to 0
+..
+TODO Mention that usp can't be snippets and explain why usps is set to 0

 After configuring ``g:UltiSnipsDirs`` and ``g:UltiSnipsDirectories`` as you would like, using the `UltiSnipsEdit` command should open the folder that your snippets